jmalochee/ussic/README.md

 ### json

-the json directory contains the raw parsed data and can be used to port into most other working environments. please note that some fields are comprised of nested arrays.
+the json directory contains the raw parsed data and can be used to port into most other working environments. please note the following
+* some fields are comprised of nested arrays
+* divisions data contains line breaks as '\n', please handle according to your use case

 ### activerecord